doeixd/machine/README.md

 > **Philosophy**: Provide minimal primitives that capture the essence of finite state machines, with maximum type safety and flexibility. **Type-State Programming** is our core paradigm—we use TypeScript's type system itself to represent finite states, making illegal states unrepresentable and invalid transitions impossible to write.
 The compiler becomes your safety net, catching state-related bugs before your code ever runs.

+> **Middleware System**: For production-ready state machines, we provide a comprehensive middleware system for cross-cutting concerns like logging, analytics, validation, error handling, and debugging. **📖 [Read the Middleware Guide](./docs/middleware.md)**

 ## Installation

 ```bash